XtraMSN To Host PC Halo Servers In New Zealand

 As pointed out by a few disappointed HBO forumgoers, there's a minimum age of 18 for the PC Halo World Championship.
 Bungie Studios' SketchFactor noted that these aren't Bungie's requirements, but that many states have laws that govern the participation of minors in competitions, and that is the reason for the minimum age.
 FYI.

 SketchFactor posted in a thread on the new Maw forum for Halo PC players about the teamkilling problem; although there are no specifics about patches, he does note that both Bungie and Gearbox are paying attention to players' concerns.
+Hopefully, some of these issues will be addressed so that the game originally billed as a "Tribes killer" doesn't succumb to problems that Tribes addressed quite adequately several years ago.

 Turns out the shots on the GameGuru Mania review of Halo were new after all, so we archived 'em.